southworks/Agents/docs/HowTo/MSALAuthConfigurationOptions.md

-﻿# DotNet MSAL Authentication provider
+﻿# MSAL Authentication provider

-The MSAL authentication provider is a utility aid you on creating access tokens for bot clients and external services from the Microsoft Agents Framework self hosted Agent.
+The MSAL authentication provider is a utility aid you on creating access tokens for agent clients and external services from the Microsoft Agents Framework self hosted Agent.

 This utility has supports multiple distinct profiles that can be used to create access tokens.
 Each access token can be created using one of the following auth types: